Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: An ML-parameterization with triggering mechanism

-The impact of the threshold $\alpha$ on online performance has been investigated too.
-Similar to the offline evaluation, its impact is very low.
+The impact of the threshold $\alpha$ in \textit{online} performance was investigated, too.
+Similar to the \textit{offline} evaluation, the sensitivity to the value of $\alpha$ in the \textit{online} experiments is also low.
 As expected, the performance drops only when $\alpha$ is set to 0 (i.e. no triggering) or 1 (i.e. no parameterized deep convection).
 For other values (typically between 0.1 and 0.9) the performances remains approximately the same (not shown).

-Finally, the new data-driven parameterization outperforms that introduced in B25, with noticeable improvement both in the mean fields and the representation of variability, thereby validating the choice of an additional triggering mechanism inspired by the Tiedtke-Bechtold scheme.
-The offline improvements are thus confirmed in the online validation.
-Consequently, the data-driven parameterization including the triggering mechanism is retained for the remainder of the study.
+Finally, the new data-driven parameterization NN-t0.5 outperforms that introduced in B25, showing significant improvements in both the mean fields and the representation of variability.
+This validates the choice of an additional data-driven triggering mechanism, inspired by the Tiedtke-Bechtold scheme, along with an improved sampling strategy for building the training dataset.
+Therefore, in the following sections, only NN-t0.5 will be used.